JetBrains/kotlin-web-site/docs/topics/contribute.md

 You can help us by completing [open tasks](https://youtrack.jetbrains.com/issues/KT?q=tag:%20%7BUp%20For%20Grabs%7D%20and%20State:%20Open).
 Please keep an open line of communication with us because we may have questions and comments on your changes.
 Otherwise, we won't be able to incorporate your contributions.

-## Contribute to the Kotlin plugin
+## Contribute to the Kotlin IDE plugin

-Kotlin plugin is a part of the [IntelliJ IDEA repository](https://github.com/JetBrains/intellij-community/tree/master/plugins/kotlin).
+Kotlin IDE plugin is a part of the [IntelliJ IDEA repository](https://github.com/JetBrains/intellij-community/tree/master/plugins/kotlin).

 To contribute to the Kotlin plugin, clone the [IntelliJ IDEA repository](https://github.com/JetBrains/intellij-community/) and follow the [instructions on how to contribute](https://github.com/JetBrains/intellij-community/blob/master/plugins/kotlin/CONTRIBUTING.md).